-Stung procedure is carried out by highly qualified doctor, who has a large experience in the treatment of neurological patients.
+- Apitherapy, also known as stung procedure, can becarried out by highly qualified doctor, who has a large experience in the treatment of neurological patients.
+This is treatment with the bee stung.
 At the beginning the amount of stungs is determined by the tolerance and individual sensitivity of the patient to apitoxin.
 The doctor then selects the treatment regimen individually.
 The improvement in patient`s health occurs even in a shorter time than during the chemotherapy treatments.
 Especially stung is effective if applied in the joint.
 During the apitherapy the doctor can use the bee products.

+- Drugs in this case act as neural mediators.
 Apitoxin has a neuroprotective and stimulating effect on the central and peripheral nervous system, as it increases the synthesis of dopamine nerve cells, which has a positive result for the nerve impulses.
 Bee venom also accelerates the recovery processes in the affected brain regions.
 It restores normal transmission of nerve impulses and reduces the main symptoms of Parkinson's disease.
 Bee toxin can also accelerate the blood flow to the nerve cells.
-It lowers blood viscosity, thus preventing thrombosis, which is common for Parkinson patients..
+It lowers blood viscosity, thus preventing thrombosis, which is common for Parkinson patients.

 - Deep brain stimulation (dbs) with implanted neurostimulator is the modern treatment technique, which uses neurostimulator to send electrical impulses to specific areas in the brain responsible for movement.
 This procedure can improve neuropsychiatric disorder.